wanjarus/quick-autosave/README.md

 });
 ```

-You can treat your ajax data return and forward to your fail function if update MySQL request didn't succeed.
+You can process your ajax data return.
+If MySQL update request is not successful, you can forward it to your fail function .

-For use `fail` function you need to set a function as this options.
-Autosave will call it if ajax request not working or if you forward your success function to this one.
+To use `fail` function, you need to set a function as an option.
+Quick Autosave will call it if ajax request is not working or if you forward your success function to this one.

-To improve user experience you can use `parameter` send as arguments for output retry message and a link that will resend the ajax request.
+To improve user experience, you can use `parameter` send as arguments for output retry message and a link that will resend the ajax request.
 For instance, if you want to use it, you will simply need `parameter.retry` function and send a jQuery selector.

 ```js
 var func = {